Noncommutative Cotlar identities for groups acting on tree-like structures: Multipliers from Bass-Serre theory

+where $g_{y}=p(y)$ is the image of $y$ under the canonical projection $p$ in \eqref{eq:quotientPi}.
+The group $\pi$ acts on $\widetilde{X}$ by left multiplication.
 The Bass-Serre tree construction also allows us to produce actions on trees for the fundamental group of any graph of groups.
 We will exploit this to obtain examples of Fourier multipliers satisfying Cotlar's identity.